You must be aware of individual rights that your personal assistant (PA) may be entitled to.

 We give you some basic guidance about some of the most common individual employment rights and protections in this section and also tell you where to find further help so that you can try and fully understand what your obligations are.

-As stated in our introductory section, the information provided in our website about the various employment law rules and regulations should be taken as a guide only and not a comprehensive statement of the law.
+As stated in our introductory pae, the information provided on our website about the various employment law rules and regulations should be taken as a guide only and not a comprehensive statement of the law.

 Click on each of the + signs below to find out more about each area.